Snowbirds flying south and Yanks coming north will have to watch their financial Ps and Qs a little closer.

 A week after winning the NDP nomination for Ottawa-Vanier, former federal prosecutor Emilie Taman was in Federal Court Tuesday, asking for a judicial review of the Public Service Commission of Canada’s decision not to grant permission for her to seek nomination as a candidate in the federal election.

 |Emilie Taman says many consituents in the Ottawa-area riding she is running in reached out to her.|

 In early July, Taman vacated her office, beginning what she called “an unauthorized leave of absence” to enter the contest for Ottawa-Vanier’s NDP nomination.

-She had applied for a leave of absence last year, but the PSC refused, arguing her ability to return to work after the political race would be “impaired or perceived to be impaired.”
+She had applied for a leave of absence last year, but the Public Prosecution Service of Canada refused, arguing her ability to return to work after the political race would be “impaired or perceived to be impaired.”
 After receiving a series of warning letters, Taman was fired weeks after leaving her office.

 “I received I think it was three warning letters which basically indicated that I was to return to work immediately or face termination for abandonment of position,” she says.
 “I followed up by saying I don’t have an intention to abandon my position, and could you please just wait until my judicial review hearing.”

 But the PSC, she says, replied that “despite my representations it had been determined that I had abandoned my position.”